test-kitchen/test-kitchen/README.md

 tests.
 Set to the Ruby versions installed in your custom base box under RVM.

+`data_bags_path` - Specify the directory containing data bags to make available to the `:chef_solo` Vagrant provisioner.
+Defaults to `test/kitchen/data_bags`.
+See: [Using Data Bags with Chef Solo](http://wiki.opscode.com/display/chef/Data+Bags#DataBags-UsingDataBagswithChefSolo) for more information.

 ### Cookbook Examples

 Excerpt from Opscode's apache2 cookbook Kitchenfile: